Aït Benhaddou: Building materials

 The ksar's structures are made entirely out of rammed earth, adobe, clay bricks, and wood.
-Rammed earth (also known as pisé, tabia, or al-luh) was a highly practical and cost-effective material but required consistent maintenance.
+Rammed earth (also known as pisé, tabia, or al-luh) was a highly practical and cost-effective material but required constant maintenance.
 It was made of compressed earth and mud, usually mixed with other materials to aid adhesion.
 The structures of Ait Benhaddou and of other kasbahs and ksour throughout this region of Morocco typically employed a mixture of earth and straw, which was relatively permeable and easily eroded by rain over time.
 As a result, villages of this type can begin to crumble only a few decades after being abandoned.
 At Ait Benhaddou, taller structures were made of rammed earth up to their first floor while the upper floors were made of lighter adobe so as to reduce the load of the walls.

 Preservation

 The ksar has been significantly restored in modern times, thanks in part to its use as a Hollywood filming location and to its inscription on the UNESCO list of World Heritage Sites in 1987.
 UNESCO reports that the ksar has "preserved its architectural authenticity with regard to configuration and materials" by continuing to use traditional construction materials and techniques and by largely avoiding new concrete constructions.
 A local committee is in charge of monitoring and managing the site.